 - UC Foundation Professor of Music, Coordinator of Piano Studies, Applied Piano

-- DMA Piano Performance, University of Southern California (2001), MM Piano Performance Conservatorio Nacioanal de Musica, Buenos Aires (1990); BM Piano Performance, Conservatorio Nacioanal de Musica, Buenos Aires (1987)
+- DMA Piano Performance, University of Southern California (2001); Diplom Klavier, Hochschule für Musik, Hamburg, Germany (1995); MM Piano Pedagogy, Conservatorio Nacioanal de Música, Buenos Aires, Argentina (1990); BM Music Education, Conservatorio Nacioanal de Música, Buenos Aires, Argentina (1987)

 - (423) 425-4330